Category Archives: British Royals

 NPG x104919. © National Portrait Gallery, London

-On July 27, 1889, Louise followed the example of her aunt, Princess Louise, and married a husband from the British nobility.
-Seventeen years older than his bride, Alexander William George Duff was the only son of James Duff, 5th Earl Fife and Lady Agnes Hay, daughter of the 18th Earl of Erroll and Lady Elizabeth FitzClarence who was an illegitimate daughter of King William IV.
+On July 27, 1889, Louise followed the example of her aunt Princess Louise and married a husband from the British nobility.
+Seventeen years older than his bride, Alexander William George Duff was the only son of James Duff, 5th Earl Fife and Lady Agnes Hay, daughter of the 18th Earl of Erroll and Lady Elizabeth FitzClarence, an illegitimate daughter of King William IV.
 Louise and Alexander were third cousins via their mutual descent from King George III.
 Alexander’s descent was via the future King William IV’s long-time relationship with actress Dorothea Jordan by whom he had ten children who married into the British aristocracy.

-Alexander had become 6th Earl Fife upon the death of his father in 1879.
+Alexander had become 6th Earl Fife upon his father’s death in 1879.
 Two days after the wedding, Queen Victoria created the groom Duke of Fife and Marquess of Macduff in the Peerage of the United Kingdom.
 Despite their age difference, the couple was well-matched and settled down to a life of country pursuits with the Duke managing his Scottish estates and Louise becoming an expert at salmon fishing.

 by William Downey, for W. & D. Downey albumen cabinet card, 27 July 1889 NPG x3805 © National Portrait Gallery, London